Taxation of our businesses

 Our tax data reflect the varied nature of our activities.
 We have a large portfolio of assets and businesses in different countries and at different stages of the business cycle, from start-up to decommissioning.
 The business model, the stage in the investment cycle and business performance drive much of our taxes paid.

 Our business profits are closely linked to oil and gas prices and so are our taxes.
 When oil prices are higher, we see a greater proportion of profits being taxed at higher upstream tax rates.
 When oil prices are lower, a lower overall effective tax rate (ETR) might be expected.
+While average oil and gas industry prices in 2020 were lower than in 2019, Shell’s ETR in 2020 was primarily influenced by asset impairments.
+Further details on our ETR can be found in the Annual Report and Accounts 2020.

 The Upstream and Integrated Gas businesses generate a significant part of our taxation charge.
 Governments often have specific oil and gas fiscal regimes with tax rates that are higher than those for other industries.
 Upstream and Integrated Gas projects have phases and our total tax fluctuates depending on the phase of a project.